avneesh0612/solana-nft-qr/README.md

 For making transactions on the blockchain, we need some $SOL to pay for the gas.
 The Solana CLI lets you airdrop some tokens so run this command:

 ```
-Solana airdrop 1
+solana airdrop 1
 ```

 # Creating Solana NFT Collection using Metaplex

 We are now going to create an NFT collection which we will sell.
 So, create a new folder.
 You can call it anything you like!
 After creating the folder, open it in your favourite code editor.
 Let's now create another folder called `assets`.
 We will add the images and JSON metadata files to this folder.
 The images should be named as `0.png`, `1.png`, `2.png`, etc. The JSON files should also be named in the same pattern and the file number will correspond to the image.
-This is a sample JSON file-
+Here is a sample JSON file-

 ```
 {